ahadyekta/test-jenkins/README.md

 ```
 ### note
 it uses mocha to test the server is up
-it is connected to githssbbsddd
+it is connected to githssbbsdddppppppppp